abhishekarya1/Hash-Define-myNotes/content/system-design/hld.md

 - Soft state - the state of the system may change over time, even without input
 - Eventual consistency - the system will become consistent over a period of time, given that the system doesn't receive any input during that period

-NoSQL Stores:
+Types of NoSQL Stores:
-- Key-Value stores: Redis, Memcached
+- **Key-Value store**: Redis, Memcached
-- Document stores: key-value store with documents (XML, JSON, Binary, etc...) stored as values.
+- **Document store**: key-value store with documents (XML, JSON, Binary, etc...) stored as values.
 Ex - MongoDB, Elasticsearch
-- Wide column store: offer high storage capacity, high availability, and high scalability.
+- **Wide column store**: for every key, a small table of varying size is stored (columns).
+Offer high storage capacity, high availability, and high scalability.
 Ex - Cassandra
-- Graph stores: stores nodes and their relationship.
+- **Graph store**: stores nodes and their relationship.
 Ex - Neo4j

 Types of Databases - [Fireship YT](https://youtu.be/W2Z7fbCLSTw)